JohnBatmanMySlinky/PBRJ/README.md

 - Medium was a clear giant win.
 Ray stuff maybe OK?
 - my materials are so parameterized... do I roll that back?
 - shapes looks like it dropped BVH allocations by a bajillion....
+- BSDF needs more thinking. some improvements made?
+- bssdrf. nothing to do ?
+- textures? did some stuff

 # TODO's
 - visibility tester Tr needs to be updated